 on Track After Funding Announced

 Work on the remaining part of the Bypass originally was to start in 2018, but it received low marks under the new NCDOT strategic allocation formula which made its debut in December 2014.
 Due to this, the project became unfunded, meaning, it was not included in the Final 2016-2025 STIP document released June 2015, and that meant that the earliest work could start is 2026.6 However, new funding for road construction announced by NC Governor McCrory in December 2015 became available finance unfunded projects, which included the plan to upgrade US 74 to the east of Rockingham (see I-74 Segment 14) to interstate standards by 2025.
 The funding of this project probably accelerated the proposal to complete the Bypass, since it would be the only gap in I-74 between Winston-Salem and Laurinburg.
 An updated February 2016 TIP document showed the project funded as two contracts, R-3421A from the US 74 Bypass near SR 1109, Zion Church Road to South of SR 1140, Old Charlotte Highway, 1.3 miles, with a construction cost of $65.5 million and R-3421B from SR 1140 to southwest of SR 1304, Harrington Road, 4.6 miles, costing $62.8 million lasting between 2022 to 2025.7 It would include two interchanges at Cartledge Creek Rd (Exit 20) and Blewitt Falls Rd (Exit 17), the US 74 interchange (Exit 15) would include a ramp to East Business 74 as well as to West US 74.5 About 1.5 miles of US 74 east of the new Bypass would also be reconstructed as part of the project (to add additional lanes).
 However, when the Draft 2017-2027 STIP was released in January 2017, the Rockingham Bypass work was put off to 'Post Years', meaning after 2027.8 Apparently the project received low marks in the new set of project scores, which also canceled the funding for the planned work to upgrade US 74 further east.
-Then in late June 2017, NCDOT announced that the project would be added to Draft STIP whose formal approval would now come in August.
-Right of way work would continue while actual construction would start in 2026 continuing at least through 2028, the cost going up for R-3421A to $66.5 million and R-3421B to $71.5 million.9
+Then in late June 2017, NCDOT announced that the project would be added to STIP whose formal approval came in August.
+Right of way work would continue while actual construction would start in 2026 continuing at least through 2028, the construction cost for R-3421A being $35.1 million and for R-3421B $37.3 million.9

 Changes in Plans over the